10 of the Cutest Cat Breeds We've Ever Seen

 "It's better to choose a cat by its personality rather than cuteness.
 Because looks can change and it's not fair to the cat," Keiger says.
 "You're providing a home for this animal for the next 15 years."

 Still, even Keiger has her cute-factor favorites, and so do we.
-Read on for the top five cutest cat breeds as adults.
+Read on for the top ten cutest cat breeds as adults.

 With its enormous ears and oversize eyes, the Devon rex looks like a close cousin to an elf.
-Energetic and downright silly, this breed stays kitten-like its entire life.
-It’s remarkably social, and prefers to stay at its owner’s side all day—and all night—long.
+Energetic and downright silly, this breed's personality stays kitten-like its entire life.
+They are remarkably social, and prefer to stay at their owner's side all day—and all night—long.

 With their ears sometimes folded forward, the face of this cat almost resembles a curious—and adorable—owl (although, fair warning, not every cat in the breed has folded ears).
 Everything about the Scottish fold is a little bit rounded, from its circular face to its curving body.
 And its personality is as sweet as its eyes; the Scottish fold simply loves being around its person.